 4.6 From time to time Parlour IT may make enquiries on the Customers company, proprietor or directors of the Customers company with credit reference agencies.
 These agencies may record that a search has been made and share this information with other businesses.

-4.7 Parlour IT provide “Money-Back Guarantees” on certain products.
-Should your product qualify for this guarantee please raise a support ticket at www.parlour.it within 30 days of placing your order for a full refund.
+4.7 Parlour IT may provide “Money-Back Guarantees” on certain products.
+Should your product qualify for this guarantee please raise a support ticket with Parlour IT within 30 days of placing your order for a full refund.
 This guarantee excludes domain names which may not be cancelled once ordered.
 Customers are limited to using the money-back guarantee once.

 4.8 Pro-rata refunds will not be issued for yearly services that are cancelled before then end of the year.